 The Intermezzo choir performs music from all genres.
 This choir serves as a bridge from Concert Choir to Chamber Chorus.
 Music literacy is emphasized.
 Performances are outside the school hours and count toward the course grade.
+(Prerequisite: Concert Choir/Men's Ensemble and consent of the director)

 This advanced choir performs advanced choral music from all genres.
 This is the highest level of choral study at Reavis High School.
 Music literacy is brought to a higher level.
 Performances are outside of school hours and count towards the course grade.
-(Prerequisite: Concert Choir or Men's Ensemble and consent of director)
+(Prerequisite: Concert Choir/Men's Ensemble, audition, and consent of director)

 Introduction to Musical Instruments provides an opportunity for students who are interested in learning flute, clarinet, saxophone, trumpet, trombone, tuba, percussion.
 Students may be responsible for providing their own instruments.
 Students work with the teacher on an individual basis, as well as with the group as a whole, to foster their ability to perform with a group.
-This course allows for promotion into Concert Band or Percussion Ensemble.
+This course allows for promotion into Concert Band, Orchestra, or Percussion Ensemble.
 For more information, contact the Reavis High School Band Director.
 (Prerequisite: None)